Shubham-Zone/Google-Solution-Challenge-project-SnapHealthTracker/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:
+If you'd like to contribute to this project, please follow the guidelines outlined in the CONTRIBUTING.md file.

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/my-feature`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add new feature'`).
-5. Push to the branch (`git push origin feature/my-feature`).
-6. Create a new Pull Request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contact Us

+For any inquiries or feedback, please contact our team at [contact@example.com](mailto:contact@example.com).

 ---

-Feel free to customize this README file according to your project's specific details and requirements!
+Feel free to customize this README file further based on your project's specific details and requirements!